dheerajpatta/CS410-Project/README.md

 # Team 47: Yelp Rating Analysis
 Paul Moreno and Ilean Monterrubio Jr

-This project is the University of Illinois Urbana-Champaign CS 410 Text Informations Systems class.
+This project is for the University of Illinois Urbana-Champaign CS-410 Text Informations Systems class.

 ## Abstract
 This section will contain an abstract of the project.